claytonwrightmu/PGA-Analysis/README.md

 Simulation-ready structure

 - Everything is being built with the idea that tournament simulations will eventually sit on top of it.
-Probabilities, cutline projections, hypothetical rule changes — all of that comes later.
+Probabilities, cutline projections, future golf ball rollback.

 Where the project currently stands